-What are the challenges and opportunities for defence industry in Slovakia now and in the near future?
+What are the challenges and opportunities for the defence industry in Slovakia now and in the near future?
 Our research fellow Tomáš A. Nagy talked about these issues with Peter Dostal, the CEO of Aliter Technologies.

-Q1: The support for national defence industry is one of the valid commitments within the current governmental memorandum.
+Q1: The support for the national defence industry is one of the valid commitments within the current governmental memorandum.
 How would you evaluate the fulfilment of the mentioned commitment – also within the context of the government´s long-term approach towards the national defence industry?

 A1: Unfortunately, I must say that this commitment is not being, in my opinion, fulfilled.
 Similarly, the approach of previous governments towards the national defence industry had been rather passive and in declaratory terms only.
 Moreover, to date, we are witnessing no concrete positive results in the increase of self-sufficiency and independence of the Slovak Republic in terms of defence production.